City of London – The epicentre of the global crime scene

 At the last census, its population stood at just 7,325, its employees stand at 414,600, nearly 40 per cent of them in financial services.
 Nearly 17,000 businesses are registered there, 2,700 are finance and insurance based and just over 45 per cent are foreign owned entities.
 HSBC’s organisation is the ninth largest bank in the world following four Chinese and four American banks located down the road in Canary Wharf.

-This tiny island haven, with its own borders and police force sits within the Isles of Britain as an international hub, the tax haven of all tax havens.
+This tiny island haven, with its own borders and police force, sits inside London as an international hub, the tax haven of all tax havens.
 Glass towers full of international crime lords.
-The banks use offshore business organisations to escape regulation and the grip these organisations have over an ever corrupt political class is utterly astounding.
+The banks use offshore business organisations to escape regulation and the grip these organisations have over an ever corrupt political class is incomprehensibly astounding.
 The Conservative party is literally bankrolled by bankers and hedge funds.
 Half of the wealthiest hedge fund managers in the land pay millions each year to the Tories – what do they expect back from their investment?
 Not just hundreds of millions of stamp duty exemptions and taxes the hedge funds no longer have to pay.

 The City of London would have you believe they contribute massively to the state for their efforts.
 One year after David Cameron’s arrival at No 10, corporation tax represented 40.8pc of tax collected from the London financial industry, while last year it was just 19.8pc.
-This is an environment where banks are earning even more by taking even bigger risks with our economy having fleeced the taxpayer for half a trillion pounds a few years earlier – enough additional money to fully fund the NHS for a generation.
+This is an environment where banks are earning even more by taking even bigger risks with our economy having fleeced the taxpayer for half a trillion pounds a few years earlier – enough additional money to fill the funding gaps for the NHS, education, police and social services for decades.

 Unrecoverable VAT and employers’ National Insurance together make up over half of taxes borne, with corporation tax less than a fifth of this so called massive contribution.
 The City of London does very well like no other.

 Thatcher’s neoliberal dream is now totally out of control.
 The legislators have capitulated to its power.
 Democracy is systematically deconstructed in favour of the corporations.
-In the legislators place, people powered organisations emerge such as Tax Justice Network, Democratic Audit, New Economics Foundation to name a few who operate in an arena of social justice in an attempt not to stifle capitalism, but to level the playing field a bit.
-In the meantime, press freedom in the UK is being stifled by the authoritarian state it is starting to resemble with US-based Freedom House pushing Britain further down the rankings.
-It now nestles cosily at 36th place just a few points from a country where corruption is rampant throughout its political circles – Kazakhstan.
-It probably says it all when Britain’s former Prime Minister Tony Blair unashamedly advises its dictator for a £5 million annual fee providing ‘political advice’.
+In the legislators’ place, people-powered organisations emerge such as Tax Justice Network, Democratic Audit, New Economics Foundation to name a few who operate in the arena of social justice in an attempt not to stifle capitalism, but to level the playing field a bit.